-Luxury villa and condo communities are an important part of the accommodations mix on St. Lucia, as they can be an economical option for families, other groups, or couples vacationing together.
-Several communities have opened in recent years, and more are on the way.
+Luxury villa and condo communities are an important part of the accommodations mix on St. Lucia, as they can be an economical option for families and other groups, or couples vacationing together.
 The villa units themselves are privately owned, but non-owners can rent individual units directly from the property managers for a vacation or short-term stay, much like reserving hotel accommodations.
 Units with fully equipped kitchens, up to three bedrooms, and as many baths run $200 to $2,500 per night, depending on the size and the season.

 Local real-estate agencies will arrange vacation rentals of privately owned villas and condos that are fully equipped.
 Most private villas are in the hills of Cap Estate in the very north of the island, at Rodney Bay or Bois d'Orange, or in Soufrière among St. Lucia's natural treasures.
 Some are within walking distance of a beach.

-All rental villas are staffed with a cook who specializes in local cuisine, and a housekeeper; in some cases, a caretaker lives on the property and a gardener and night watchman are on staff.
-All properties have telephones, and some have Internet access and fax machines.
-Telephones may be barred against outgoing overseas calls; plan to use a phone card or calling card.
+All rental villas are staffed with a housekeeper and cook who specializes in local cooking; in some cases, a caretaker lives on the property and a gardener and night watchman are on staff.
+All properties have telephones, and some have Internet access.
+Telephones may be barred against outgoing overseas calls; plan to use a phone card, calling card, or your own cell phone.
 Most villas have TVs, DVDs, and CD players.
 All private villas have a swimming pool; condos share a community pool.
 Vehicles are generally not included in the rates, but rental cars can be arranged for and delivered to the villa upon request.
 Linens and basic supplies (such as bath soap, toilet tissue, and dish-washing detergent) are included.
 Pre-arrival grocery stocking can be arranged.

 Units with one to nine bedrooms and the same number of baths run $200 to $2,000 per night, depending on the size of the villa, the amenities, the number of guests, and the season.
 Rates include utilities and government taxes.
 Your only additional cost will be for groceries and staff gratuities.
 A security deposit is required upon booking and refunded after departure less any damages or unpaid miscellaneous charges.